ddubny/ddubny.github.io/_pages/about.md

 To enhance data-driven research, I studied analytical technologies like **Natural Language Processing, Machine Learning, and Big-data processing.**

 ◾ **Data Curation** (Microdgree)
-While my education spanned Statistics and Computer engineering,
-my primary interest lies not in developing machine learning algorithms but in 'Data curation’ - a unique approach I believe is best learned within the domain of LIS.
+While my education spanned Statistics and Computer engineering, my primary interest lies not in developing algorithms but in 'Data curation’ - a unique approach I believe is best learned within the domain of LIS.

-=> My ultimate goal is to use these competencies to study users’ behaviors and contribute to **sociotechnical solutions for user-centric information systems.**
+=> My ultimate goal is to use these competencies **to study users’ behaviors** and contribute to **sociotechnical solutions for user-centric information systems.**

 <br><br>